 The elaborate design of this German marble cake (called Marmorkuchen) is so easy with my foolproof recipe!
 Tons of butter and eggs create the most moist, soft Bundt cake you've ever sunk your teeth into.
-And if you love yeast cakes, I also recommend German butter cake and bee sting cake.
+And the swirls of vanilla and chocolate cake create an elevated look with very little effort!

 This website uses affiliate links which may earn commission for purchases made at no additional cost to you.

-Marmorkuchen translates to "marble cake" in English.
-Yellow vanilla cake is swirled with dark brown chocolate cake to create a swirled marble effect.
-It's a popular cake in Germany enjoyed year-round for every occasion from birthday parties to afternoon coffee breaks.
+Marmorkuchen translates to "marble cake" since yellow vanilla cake is swirled with dark brown chocolate cake to create a beautiful marble effect.
+It's a popular cake in Germany enjoyed for every occasion from birthday parties to afternoon coffee breaks.

 Traditionally this cake can be made in a Gugelhupf or Kugelhopf pan, which looks similar to a Bundt pan, but has taller walls for a more dramatic effect.
-But this cake looks great in a Bundt pan or even a round cake pan.
+(I loveee the drama of this shape, like my Black Forest Bundt cake!)
+But don't worry, this cake also looks great in a Bundt pan or even a round cake pan.

-The texture of this cake is super soft and light on the first day that it's baked.
-But it can become dry and hard when it sits out after a day.
+Now, let's talk texture.
+This cake is suuuper soft and light on the first day that it's baked.
+But between us, it can become kind of dry and hard when it sits out after a day.
+If you end up in this situation, I like to spread jut a little butter on a leftover slice and pop it in the microwave for about 20 seconds to soften it.

 Ingredients

-Below are the general steps to make this impressive Bundt cake.
+Below are the general steps to make this cake.
 For the full step-by-step directions and ingredient measurements, scroll down to the recipe card at the bottom of this post.

 1. Beat the softened butter, granulated sugar, and salt together until it’s creamy.